timothy-barry/sceptre-pipeline-1/README.md

 **Note**: The formula string should contain **no** white spaces (e.g., spaces, tabs, etc.).

+-   `gene_modality_name`: the name of the gene modality within the multimodal ondisc matrix (“gene”, in the example above)

+-   `grna_modality_name`: the name of the gRNA modality within the multimodal ondisc matrix (“grna_expression”, in the example above)

 -   `threshold`: the threshold to use to assign gRNAs to cells.
 For a given cell and gRNA, if the UMI count of the gRNA within the cell is equal to or greater than the threshold, then the gRNA is taken to be